Pierre-Andreatta/project-rag/README.md

 POSTGRES_PASSWORD=secret...
 ```

+---

 ## ▶️ Running the Project

 ```
 docker-compose up -d --build
 ```

+---

 ## 🌐 API Endpoints
 Interactive documentation available at:
 - Swagger UI: http://localhost:8000/docs
 - ReDoc: http://localhost:8000/redoc

+Endpoints:
+- ```/ingest-url``` : used to fetch the content of a web page by providing its URL.
+The content is split into chunks, which are then stored in the database with embeddings for semantic search.

+- ```/ask```: used to query the application.
+It retrieves the top-N chunks with the closest embeddings.
+These retrieved chunks are then sent to an OpenAI API, which uses only them to generate a summarized answer.

+---

 ## 📂 Database Migrations
 Create a new migration manually: